Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 Under Dutch inheritance law, the estate passes to heirs directly by universal succession, so there is no need for probate proceedings.
 If you are an expat, an international inheritance lawyer can help you understand how cross-border inheritance works and make better choices for your estate.

 Evaluating your estate in the Netherlands

-With regard to items of jewellery, you must state to whom each piece is to be given, however this is not necessary for books and clothing.
+With regard to items of jewelry, you must state to whom each piece is to be given, however, this is not necessary for books and clothing.
 Furthermore, you cannot bequeath money in a codicil.

 An estate includes all the assets (such as properties, car, and savings) and liabilities (such as a mortgage and personal loans) left by the deceased.
 Certain possessions (such as clothing, jewelry, books, and household objects) can be bequeathed by a separate codicil of will.
 A codicil is a handwritten and signed document that you can keep with you.

 To determine the estate value, you should consider the economic value of the deceased’s worldwide assets, minus the debts at the time of his/her death.
 Regarding real estate, the most recent WOZ value (real estate law valuation) needs to be taken into account.
 The result of all these valuations must be submitted to the tax administration.